What Is a Gilt?

 Conventional Gilts

 The vast majority of gilts issued by HM Treasury are known as conventional gilts.
-For those who are already well-versed about bonds, the way conventional gilts work will sound familiar.
+For those who already find themselves well-versed about bonds, the way conventional gilts work will sound familiar.

 The UK government guarantees to pay the holder of a conventional gilt a fixed payment, known in bond-speak as a coupon, every six months until such a time as the gilt matures.
 On the maturity date, the bondholder receives the final coupon together with the repayment of the principal (the amount initially invested).